 If you were hurt by a drunk driver, you deserve to be compensated for your losses.
 A Gainesville DUI accident lawyer at Allen Law Firm, P.A. will fight to maximize your financial recovery so that the person who caused your crash is held fully accountable.

 Don’t let a drunk driver off the hook.
 Call our law offices or call us today at (877) 255-3652 to speak with an experienced attorney who can fight to hold them financially responsible for the crash.
 Your consultation is 100% free.

 Why Should I Call Allen Law Firm, P.A.
 After a DUI Accident in Gainesville?

 Drunk driving is never acceptable.
 When an alcohol-impaired driver gets behind the wheel, they lose their ability to react quickly and prevent accidents.
-Drunk drivers are also more likely to be distracted or lose control of their vehicle.
+Drunk drivers are also more likely to be distracted or lose control of their vehicles.
 All of these statements are backed by scientific evidence.